-Interested in learning more about the artists on display at Emerson Contemporary’s Media Art Gallery?
-Read about Pipp’s, “The Great Big.”
+Interested in learning more about the artists on display at Emerson Contemporary‘s Media Art Gallery?
+Read about Jenn Pipp and her work “The Great Big.”

 Who or what inspires your art-making process?